 AYCO Board Chair

 Raife co-founded AYCO and obtained 501(c)3 status for the organization.
-He serves as AYCO’s legal counsel and secretary, and has maintained AYCO’s compliance with state and federal agencies and taxing authorities, coordinated community events and fundraisers and composed grant applications.
+He serves as AYCO’s legal counsel , and has maintained AYCO’s compliance with state and federal agencies and taxing authorities, coordinated community events and fundraisers and composed grant applications.
 Raife is a member of the Oregon State Bar (OSB) and is certified to practice in the Oregon Federal District Court.
 He is currently co-chair of the OSB New Lawyer Division Pro Bono Subcommittee and is the former chair of the Multnomah Bar Association Young Lawyers Section Service.
 Raife has worked with Portland’s Somali community on a diverse array of legal issues, from tenant rights to personal injury to family law issues.

 My name is Mahad Ahmed Community outreach and, I’m community development specialist I am also currently a department lead for Nike Air MI community leader and have invested my time and money such as AYCO organization.
 I’m the first few youth mentors back in 2009.
 503-449-5315 I’m honoring to support many undeserved youths in our community.

 My name is Dalmar Ali growing up Somalia and getting opportunity to settle in US gave me opportunity and gratefulness to give back to my own community.
 I’m community Engagement specialist I am also currently a department footwear Enovation lead for Nike.
 AYCO and its staff developed me and shape who I’m and is time to return that investment.
 503-810-8718 I’m honoring to support many undeserved youths in our community.